 The accommodation is spread over four levels: the main family living space on ground floor acts as a deep-set window overlooking the canal.
 The full-length infinity pool links the interior space physically and visually to the water, with direct access to the private yacht moored in front.
 Full-height openings on both sides ensure the inside-outside connection and natural lightness of the space.
 A full basement service level is contained below ground with guest suite and cinema.
 The first-floor master bedroom spans the full width of the canal side, with private terrace and roof garden.
 The upper level contains the entertainment space with retractable sliding openings to create an inside-outside room, an open terrace with impressive views of the city skyline.

-Naturally crafted bespoke materials reinforce the concept of the villa – stone floors extending out from the interior to terraces, wood ceilings inside and out with minimal integrated lighting, bronze aluminium crafted elements to the exterior and cast glass fins lightly connected to the slab edges, reflecting light and providing a sense of privacy and openness.
 The minimal garden space on ground level is supplemented on the upper levels, with local plants and trees acting as natural buffers to the exterior, balancing the purity of the architectural expression and creating a natural microclimate of planted slabs suspended over the water.